Monopole Floer homology for codimension-3 Riemannian foliation: Basic monopole Floer homologies on manifold with codimension foliation

-\begin{prop} Suppose that $(M,F)$ satisfies Assumption \ref{assum-main-1}.
-Then, for $b^1_b>1$, we have that the relative Floer homology is independent of the taut bundle-like metric and perturbation.
+\begin{prop} Suppose that $(M,F)$ satisfies the Assumption \ref{assum-main-1}.
+Then, for $b^1_b>1$, we have that the relative Floer homology is independent of the taut bundle-like metrics and perturbations.
 We denote the basic Seiberg-Witten Floer homology group by $HF(M,F,\mfs)$. \end{prop}